Song Summoner: The Unsung Heroes

 is an iPod tactical role-playing game developed and published by Square Enix worldwide.

-A new version entitled Song Summoner: The Unsung Heroes – Encore was announced for the iOS at the 2009 Tokyo Game Show.
+A new version entitled Song Summoner: The Unsung Heroes – Encore was announced for iOS at the 2009 Tokyo Game Show.
 This game expands on the original game with new Tune Troopers and a reworked storyline twice the size of the first.
 The game was released on the App Store on December 2, 2009.
 On May 13, 2016, Song Summoner was removed from the App Store, and can no longer be purchased.
 The app description had been previously updated explaining serious compatibility issues with iOS 8 and up.

 Gameplay

-The game enables the player to generate unique characters called Tune Troopers by analyzing the players iPod or iPhone music library.
+The game enables the player to generate unique characters called Tune Troopers by analyzing the player's iPod or iPhone music library.
 The game features a "listening point system" where listening to songs used in the creation of a game character causes the character to grow in strength.

 There are 50 characters that can be generated, each of which falls into one of five job classes: Soldier, Mage, Archer, Knight, and Monk.
 Most of the Troopers and their skills are named or modeled after songs, albums and musicians from both Japanese and Western music.
 Each Trooper is given a rank of bronze, silver, gold or platinum as well as a secondary letter ranking based on its statistics in relation to its rank.
 The higher a Trooper's rank, the fewer times it can be deployed; however, further deployments, called rewinds, can be bought.
 Other items, called "pitch pearls", allow the Troopers' ranks to be increased.
 Pearls can be obtained by defeating monsters in quests and in the rehearsal room.
 The rehearsal room is a place where the Troopers can be trained one at a time to become stronger.